foundry-vtt-community/wiki.js/setup/linux-installation.md

 mv foundry foundry-archive
 ```

 <a id="G3" href="#G3">G3.</a> Create the installation directory and download desired Foundry version using wget.
-You must use the Timed URL, and the Linux version.
+You must use the Timed URL and the Node.js version.
 Be sure to wrap the URL with quotes below.

 ```
 mkdir ~/foundry